msatyan/PyCExtension/README.md

 ## PyCExtension
 This is a sample Python package to demonstrate how to extent Python functionality by using C language routines.
 The Python provides flexibility, at the same time it is inherently slow.
 The C language extensions can act as a turbocharger for Python modules where it needs speed and efficiency.

+The C extension interface is specific to **CPython**, and extension modules do not work on other Python implementations

 ## Reference Links